Introduction

 p.
 3: "[I]n the historical sciences, neither side can directly verify its claims."

-Philosophers of science dispute Explore Evolution’s claimed distinction between two kinds of science, and do not hold historical claims to be any less testable than others.
-These falsehoods open the door to creationist attacks on evolution.
+Philosophers of science dispute Explore Evolution s claimed distinction between two kinds of science, and do not hold historical claims to be any less testable than others.
+But marginalizing evolution as an allegedly different kind of science allows the authors to cast doubt on its validity &mdash an approach commonly encountered in creationist sources.

 p.
 5: "The best explanation will be the one that explains more of the evidence than any other."